 Our name references the great white whale of Herman Melville's classic novel Moby Dick, a formative novel while studying English Literature at University of Cincinnati.
 Hunting the white whale may be considered a metaphor for chasing after the divine; my own chase led me from serving in Guatemala to studying theology and obtaining a Master of Arts in Global Urban Leadership from Bakke Graduate University in Seattle, WA.

 I've always been passionate about the intersection of art and social justice.
-I sit on the Advisory Council of Lemonade International, which exists to serve in the aforementioned contexts in Guatemala.
+I've sat on the Advisory Council of Lemonade International, which exists to serve in the aforementioned contexts in Guatemala.
 Ten percent of the proceeds of our work goes to support organizations that are advocating for and empowering the economically disadvantaged.
 Every time you get tattooed by White Whale you are also making a difference."

 Owner, White Whale Tattoo